Maldit-comiat: Comiats in Catalonia

 Bernart de Palaol wrote a comiat that has often been misidentified as a maldit or comiat-maldit, when in fact it contains no invective.
 Guillem de Masdovelles, besides his three maldits, wrote one comiat, perhaps his most famous piece.
 He takes leave, not of his lover, but of the military service of Guerau Alamany de Cervelló, the governor of Catalonia (governador de moltes gens e pobles, governor of many peoples and towns) at the time (1394–1405).
-From the same family, Johan Berenguer wrote a comiat often mis-characterised as a comiat-maldit.
+From the same family, Johan Berenguer wrote a comiat often mischaracterised as a comiat-maldit.
 Another Catalan poet of the comiat was Blai Saselles.

 Seven characteristics of a maldit

 Robert Archer suggests (p.
 73) the following seven (four typical, three common) characteristics of a maldit based on his analysis of surviving examples: